-• The Company is exposed to reinsurance counterparty risk, being the risk
+- The Company is exposed to reinsurance counterparty risk, being the risk associated with losses from the reinsurer being unable to pay reinsurance claims; - The Company is exposed to credit risk on third parties where debt securities are held; and

-- associated with losses from the reinsurer being unable to pay reinsurance claims; - The Company is exposed to credit risk on third parties where debt securities are held; and - The Company is exposed to credit risk where it places funds on deposit with credit institutions.
+• The Company is exposed to credit risk where it places funds on deposit with credit institutions.

-The objective of the Company in managing its credit risk is to ensure risk is managed in line with the Company's risk appetite framework.
 The Company has established policies and procedures in order to manage credit risk and methods to measure it.

-The Company monitors the credit risk in relation to its reinsurance arrangement and investment portfolio by monitoring external credit ratings for the reinsurer and investments held by the Company on a monthly basis.
+The Company monitors the credit risk in relation to its reinsurance arrangement and investment portfolio by monitoring external credit ratings for the reinsurer and investments directly held by the Company on a monthly basis.
 The Company also maintains an appropriate mix of financial instruments and adopts a conservative investment policy.